macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

 sprawls in his loft even now, stinking of wine and lost to sense.
 On his board below lies a sharp new axe.
 Were it me, I'd name

-it ‘Answered Prayer' and make an end."
+it 'Answered Prayer' and make an end."

  Yes.
 Jon thought of Gilly.
 She and her sisters.
 They were nineteen, and Craster was one, but . . .